Haz3-jolt/DasaBot/README.md

 - [Koshy](https://github.com/koshyj8): Structured and designed the front-end interface, coded Discord slash commands to retrieve data from the database, and redesigned the bot's output from messages to embeds for a more user-friendly design.
 Also collaborated on the airport command with Haz3jolt.

 - [Cookie](https://github.com/CookieOnCode): Established and converted DASA cutoffs into usable XLS format.
-Created most of the algorithms in `connectRankDB.py` to extract requested information from the database.
+Created most of the algorithms in [connectRankDB.py](connectRankDB.py) to extract requested information from the database.
 Managed the test server and developer account for the bot, including relevant tokens.

-- [Amol](https://github.com/AmolOnGitHub): Assisted in mapping DASA ranks with JEE ranks in the database and laid the foundation for `connectrankdb.py` and `mainBot.py`.
-Worked on an admin-level command, `resupd`, to automatically update
+- [Amol](https://github.com/AmolOnGitHub): Assisted in mapping DASA ranks with JEE ranks in the database and laid the foundation for [connectrankdb.py](connectRankDB.py) and [mainBot.py](mainBot.py).
+Worked on an admin-level command, `resupd`, to automatically update the server's results tab.
+Integrated the dotenv library to secure API and login tokens.